-The most relevant of these for those being investigated are the 4th amendment protection against unreasonable searches and seizures, as well as the 5th amendment protection against self incrimination, also known as Miranda Rights.
-It is important for those who are the subject of a criminal investigation to consult with an attorney specializing in criminal defense matters to ensure your rights are upheld.
+The most relevant of these for those being investigated is the 4th amendment protection against unreasonable searches and seizures, as well as the 5th amendment protection against self-incrimination, also known as Miranda Rights.
+It is important for those who are the subject of a criminal investigation to consult with an attorney specializing in criminal defense matters to ensure their rights are upheld.

 Being Arrested and Charged

 In order to arrest and charge an individual in Michigan, there is a required standard of proof that must be met, known as probable cause.
-This means that the police and prosecutors only require a certain threshold of evidence to believe that not only was a crime committed but that specifically that individual was the one who commited the crime.
+This means that the police and prosecutors only need a certain threshold of evidence to believe that not only was a crime committed but that specifically, that individual was the one who committed the crime.

 Criminal Court Procedure

 - Arraignment – This will be the first time you will appear before a court after an arrest.
-During the arraignment process, the defendant is legally required to enter a plea.
-There are several different plea options, which include: guilty, not guilty and no contest – formally known as nolo contendere.
+The defendant is legally required to enter a plea during the arraignment process.
+There are several different plea options, which include: guilty, not guilty, and no contest – formally known as nolo contendere.